 What happens when the person served is not a natural person?
 Companies usually see the service of the subpoena handed over to a designated agent or representative.
 This could be an officer, director, or even an agent in charge of the person’s office.
 Once handed over, the delivery of the subpoena and tender of the fees is complete.
 If personal service can’t be enacted, the subpoena can be mailed by certified mail to the agent or representative, with the fees being made available before the return date.

-However, if a witness is not a party or agent or employee of a party, they receive an additional three dollars per day as compensation.
-This holds for whether they are subpoenaed to give testimony or produce books, papers, and other things at an examination before trial.
-If preparation of a transcript of records is also necessitated, the person subpoenas are further eligible for ten cents per folio upon demand in addition to the fee they have already received.
+However, if a witness is not a party agent or employee of a party, they receive an additional three dollars per day as compensation.
+This holds whether they are subpoenaed to give testimony or produce books, papers, and other things at an examination before trial.
+Suppose preparation of a transcript of records is also necessitated.
+In that case, the person’s subpoenas are eligible for ten cents per folio upon demand in addition to the fee they have already received.

 - Alabama: $1.50 per day and 5 cents per mile and all necessary ferriage, tolls of turnpikes, and toll bridges available only on one side of the same case.
 AL Code § 12-19-131 (2014).

 - Alaska: $12.50 for under 3 hours of the witness’s time, including travel time; $25 per day for more than 3 hours; and mileage paid at the same rates for state employees if traveling more than 30 miles.
 AS 24.25.050.

 - Arizona: $12 per day, including travel time including the time he needed to leave his residence and go to the place of trial and his discharge as a witness.
 Furthermore, this includes 20 cents per mile one way as long as it is for actual distance traveled.
 A.R.S. § 12-303.

 - Arkansas: $30 per day and 25 cents per mile from witness’ residence to the place of the trial or hearing.
 Ark.
 R. Civ.
 P. 45(e).